awsdocs/aws-cloud9-user-guide/doc_source/sample-github.md

 Use the AWS Cloud9 IDE and GitHub to keep working with your code\.
 Here are some things to try\.
 + Use the **Environment** window and editor tabs in the IDE to view, change, and save code\.
 For more information, see [Step 2\.3: Environment Window](tutorial.md#tutorial-environment) and [Step 2\.4: Editor, Tabs, and Panes](tutorial.md#tutorial-editor) in the *IDE Tutorial for AWS Cloud9*\.
 + Use the IDE to run, debug, and build your code\.
-For more information, see [Working with Builders, Runners, and Debuggers](build-run-debug.md)\.
+For more information, see [Working with Builders, Runners, and Debuggers in the AWS Cloud9 Integrated Development Environment \(IDE\)](build-run-debug.md)\.
 + Use Git in the terminal session in the IDE to continue pushing more code changes to the GitHub repository, as well as periodically pull code changes from others from the repository\.
 For more information, see [Pushing to a Remote](https://help.github.com/articles/pushing-to-a-remote/) and [Fetching a remote](https://help.github.com/articles/fetching-a-remote/) on the GitHub Help website\.
 + Use additional Git commands as you need them\.
 For a list of these commands, see [Git cheatsheet](https://help.github.com/articles/git-cheatsheet/) on the GitHub Help website\.
 + If you're new to Git and you don't want to mess up your GitHub repository, experiment with a sample Git repository on the [Try Git](https://try.github.io/) website\.
 + Invite others to work on your code with you in the same environment, in real time and with text chat\.
-For more information, see [Sharing an Environment](share-environment.md)\.
+For more information, see [Working with Shared Environments in AWS Cloud9](share-environment.md)\.

 ## Step 7: Clean Up<a name="sample-github-clean-up"></a>

 To prevent ongoing charges to your AWS account after you're done using this sample, you should delete the environment\.
-For instructions, see [Deleting an Environment](delete-environment.md)\.
+For instructions, see [Deleting an Environment in AWS Cloud9](delete-environment.md)\.

 To delete the GitHub repository, see [Deleting a Repository](https://help.github.com/articles/deleting-a-repository/) on the GitHub Help website\.